muhtasim-ishmum-khan/muhtasim-ishmum-khan/README.md

       </a>
       <br/>
       <b>Deep Learning Project on MRI-dataset</b><br/>
-      <sub>Developed a custom CNN model which is lighter and performs on par with other pretrained models.</sub><br/>
+      <sub>Developed a custom CNN model which is lighter and performs on par with other pretrained models at classifying brain tumours from MRI scan images.</sub><br/>
       🔗 <a href="https://github.com/muhtasim-ishmum-khan/DL_project_CSE465">Repo</a>
       <br/>
     </td>